bluem-development/bluem-magento/README.md

 ## Changelog
 See also https://github.com/bluem-development/bluem-magento/releases

-0.7.3   Added eMandate payment method
-0.7.2   Some bugfixes and code improvement
+0.7.3   Added eMandate payment method.
+Bank selection for eMandate and iDEAL payments 0.7.2   Some bugfixes and code improvement
 0.7.1   Some bugfixes and code improvement
 0.7.0   Magento v2.4.5 and PHP8+ support.
 Added additional payment methods